LostArtefacts/TRX/docs/tr2/README.md

     - fixed an invisible wall above stacked pushblocks if near a ceiling portal
     - fixed floor height issues with pushblocks poised to fall in various scenarios
     - fixed being unable to stack multiple pushblocks over multiple rooms
+    - fixed falling pushblocks using the enemy grunt sound effect
 - improved the animation of Lara's braid

 #### Cheats